Kurnool State: Uprising against the company

 Ghulam Rasul Khan Bahadur (died on 12 July 1840) was the last Nawab of Kurnool.
 He ruled from 1823 to 1839 until the kingdom was defeated by the East India Company.

 The Wahhabi movement was popularised in India by Shah Ismail Dehlvi in the 18th century.
 Mubarez-ud-Daulah, younger brother of the Nizam of Hyderabad, Nasir-ud-Daulah, was inspired by the Wahhabi movement.
 According to Thomas Herbert Maddock, Mubarez-ud-Daulah was instrumental in spreading the Wahhabi movement in the Deccan region.

 Nawab Rasool Khan of Kurnool was also influenced by the movement.
 When Mubarez-ud-Daulah learned of it, he struck a secret deal with him.
 According to the deal, Rasool Khan would set up a secret arsenal to manufacture arms.
 In return, Mubarez-ud-Daulah would provide monetary help.

 In c.
-1835, a rumour spread that a Russian army was advancing towards India from Central Asia.
-It was also believed that the combined armies of Mubarez-ud-Daulah and Rasool Khan would overthrown the East India Company and defeat Nizam Nasir-ud-Daulah.
+1835, a rumor spread that a Russian army was advancing towards India from Central Asia.
+It was also believed that the combined armies of Mubarez-ud-Daulah and Rasool Khan had overthrown the East India Company and defeated Nizam Nasir-ud-Daulah.
 Subsequently, the Maratha Empire would be restored and Mubarez-ud-Daulah would be appointed subahdar of Deccan by Mohammad Shah Qajar, the Shah of Persia.